Religion topics

 Four Noble Truths of Buddhism

-by Ron Kurtus (10 December 2009)
+by Ron Kurtus (updated 22 December 2022)

-The basis of Buddhism is a doctrine known as the Four Noble Truths.
-The First Truth is that all life is suffering, pain, and misery.
+The First Truth is that suffering, pain, and misery exist in life.
 The Second Truth is that this suffering is caused by selfish craving and personal desire.
 The Third Truth is that this selfish craving can be overcome.
 The Fourth Truth is that the way to overcome this misery is through the Eightfold Path.

 The Four Noble Truths is a fundamental concept taught by the Buddha.